23001 When not expressed somehow else...

 See also what means purpose or result is an aim .

-Examples with doer.
+Examples with tool --

-Examples with tool.
+Examples with doer --

 Because of exception anabhihite, this rule does not work when the verb or verblike means the doer.
+So, in the following examples,

 To express the cause of an action, we may use that word with sixth, and hetu- "cause" with sixth --

-According to the previous rule SaSThIhetuprayoge, we may say
+By SaSThIhetuprayoge, we may say

 Also in --